Manage Lake Datasets

-This topic primarily covers Datasets that you populate from Cribl Stream, using the Cribl Lake Destination.
-However, for selected types of data, you have the option to create and populate a Dataset using Cribl Lake Direct Access.
+This topic primarily covers Lake Datasets that you populate from Cribl Stream, using the Cribl Lake Destination.
+However, for selected types of data, you have the option to create and populate a Lake Dataset using Cribl Lake Direct Access.

 You can also send Cribl Search results to Cribl Lake by using the Search export